-CONCUSSION POLICY (Return to Play and Return to Learn)
+CONCUSSION POLICY (Return to Play and Return to Learn):

 The Sandwich School District follows the provisions of the Youth Sports Concussion Safety Act (105 ILCS 5/22-80.)
 The entire policy can be found in the district policy manual at www.sandwich430.org.
-The district agrees to comply with the concussion protocols, policies, and by-laws of the Illinois Elementary

-Association and or the Illinois High School Association, including its Protocol for NFHS Concussion Playing Rules and the Return to Play Policy.
-In addition the district shall abide by the Return to Learn Protocol developed by the district committee.
-Please note that a student removed from a contest or practice due to a possible concussion must meet all requirements to return to play.
-The Return to Play Policy specifically requires that:
+The district agrees to comply with the concussion protocols, policies, and by-laws of the Illinois Elementary Association and or the Illinois High School Association, including its Protocol for NFHS Concussion Playing Rules and the Return to Play Policy.
+In addition, the district shall abide by the Return to Play Policy Policy.
+In addition, the district shall abide by the Return to Play Policy specifically requires that: